Superfoods: Hype or Hero?

 Avocado:

-Similar to olive oil, the avocado (which is actually a fruit) is high in monounsaturated fats, which is linked to reduced inflammation (crazy) in the body.
+Similar to olive oil, the avocado (which is actually a fruit) is high in monounsaturated fats, which is linked to reduced inflammation in the body.
 Eating them may reduce your risk of heart disease, diabetes, metabolic syndrome, and certain types of cancer.

 Sweet Potato: